w-mcilhagga/single-file-python-module/README.md

 # Installing a single file python module

-Suppose you have a single file python module `mymodule.py`, in a folder `mymodule` (althought the folder name doesn't matter).
+Suppose you have a single file python module `mymodule.py`.
 Maybe like this:

 ```python